White liberals dumb themselves down when they speak to black people, a new study contends

 The findings could provide a new arrow in the quiver of those who decry identity politics practiced by liberals, and yet the paper hardly applauds conservatives for their approach, reasoning that they are simply “less motivated to affiliate with racial minorities.”
 In other words, the paper states, white conservatives “would not bother.”

 “It’s somewhat counterintuitive,” said Dupree, who is the lead author and whose research was supported by the National Science Foundation as well as by Princeton’s Joint Degree Program in Social Policy.
-“The idea that people who are most well-intentioned toward racial minorities, the people actually showing up and wanting to forge these connections, they’re the ones who seem to be drawing on stereotypes to do so.”
+“The idea that people who are most well intentioned toward racial minorities, the people actually showing up and wanting to forge these connections, they’re the ones who seem to be drawing on stereotypes to do so.”

 At the same time, she said, the findings are in line with what research has already concluded about the persistence of stereotypes even as more overt bias diminishes.
 What’s new is the paper’s focus on a population that has received less attention: people most likely to see themselves as allies of racial minorities.